 Operations Section Chief Travis Lipp said helicopters were briefly able to assist with suppression efforts after the wildfire became significantly more active Sunday afternoon.
 A hotspot threatened to push eastward toward Highway 21 near Stanley, but two Type 1 helicopters dropped water to cool the fire’s edge.

 Officials considered also ordering scooper planes to the fire, but smoke plumes and subsequent poor flying conditions forced officials to hold off on that order.
 Multiple recons, three Type 1 helicopters, and scoopers are on standby to assist with suppression efforts, but will have to wait until conditions clear up.
-Smoke forecasts indicate the plums won’t let up for days.
+Smoke forecasts indicate the plumes won’t let up for days.

 Structures in Stanley are being prepared for future burnout operations as officials prepare for potential northwest winds pushing smoke and flames even closer to the community.